TASCA

 Over the last 30 years in Nicaragua TASCA has installed over 450 Manual chlorinators supplying clean water to a population of over 450,000.
 We have also built and supplied six public health laboratories with materials and equipment, given scholarships for advanced degrees to over one hundred health personnel, and trained over one hundred and fifty laboratory technicians in advanced techniques.
 This support of the health care system improves the skill of the physicians, nurses, and laboratory personnel in patient treatment and diagnosis and increases access to quality health care for the population.

-Right: Dr. Julio Caesar Agosto, the first TASCA scholarship recipient achieved a Masters degree in Public Health in 1994.
+Right: Dr. Julio Caesar Agosto and family, the first TASCA scholarship recipient achieved a Masters degree in Public Health in 1994.
 He still practices medicine and resides in the rural community of El Cuá.

-Right: Dr. Robert Harvey, founder and main force of TASCA, instructing a laboratory technician in water analysis technique.
+Right: Dr. Robert Harvey, veteran, microbiologist, founder, and main force of TASCA, instructing a laboratory technician in water analysis technique.
 Matagalpa, 1996.

 TASCA BLOG UPDATES